zhekson1/CSL-DeFi-Protocols/README.md

 ### [Cardano-Secondary-Market](https://github.com/fallen-icarus/cardano-secondary-market)
-A secondary p2p marketplace for buying/selling NFTs.
-Works in conjunction with Cardano-Loans and Cardano-Options for seamlessly creating a secondary market for bonds and options contracts.
+A secondary marketplace for buying/selling NFTs, fully p2p.
+Works in conjunction with Cardano-Loans and Cardano-Options for seamlessly creating an aftermarket for bonds and options contracts.
+[Here is an example](https://github.com/fallen-icarus/cardano-secondary-market#composability-with-other-defi-protocols) of the composability possible when using these protocols together.

+> **Note**
+> Trade-able Loans/Bonds are still a WIP.

 ## Future Directions
-CSL-DeFi Protocols have a ways to go before they are ready for mass adoption.
+p2p-DeFi Protocols have a ways to go before they are ready for mass adoption.
 Here are some roadmap items:

 ### Aiken
-Currently, all CSL-DeFi protocols (except for Cardano-Swaps) are written in IOG's PlutusTx language.
+Currently, all p2p-DeFi protocols (except for Cardano-Swaps) are written in IOG's PlutusTx language.
 Although this is a good choice for prototyping, auditing, and maintaining code, it is relatively resource-intensive.
 With current node parameters, some features are bottlenecked by script execution limits.
 Newer, more resource-efficient languages like Aiken offer more headroom for additional features and throughput.
-Aiken implementations for the protocols are currently being worked on.
+Aiken implementations for the protocols are currently in development.
 To express the promise of switching to Aiken, here are the before and after benchmarks for Cardano-Swaps:

 | Language | Maximum Number of Swaps | Tx Fee |
 |--|--|--|